In this article:

 You can select this mode in most forecast entries.
 The Varying amounts over time mode allows you to enter different numbers for each month (or year) of your forecast.
 When you enter increasing numbers in a Revenue entry, your forecast will show income growth over time.
 This

-Note: This entry mode works well for other kinds of scenarios, too - for details, read Forecasting varying amounts over time.
+This entry mode works well for other types of entries, too - for details, read Forecasting varying amounts over time.

-The example below shows you how to access Varying amounts over time for a sample revenue entry, but the process is identical for most sections of your forecast:
+LivePlan Premium adds the ability to forecast an annual change percentage instead of a number.
+The example below shows you how to access Varying amounts over time for a sample Unit Sales revenue entry, but the process is identical for most sections of your forecast: